What is the L.I.V.E. Symposium?

 Students will gain a greater awareness through:

 The L.I.V.E.
-Symposium takes place twice during the academic year.
-Thirty ministerial candidates from underrepresented domestic population groups are invited to campus for a 2-1/2-day vocational exploration.
+Symposium welcomes thirty ministerial candidates from underrepresented domestic population groups to campus for a 2-1/2-day vocational exploration.

 About the Reverend Dr. Victor Aloyo Jr.

 The Reverend Dr. Aloyo Jr. is Associate Dean for Institutional Diversity and Community Engagement at Princeton Theological Seminary.

 He earned an EdD at the University of Pennsylvania in 2015 and an MDiv at Princeton Theological Seminary in 1989.
 He currently serves two multiethnic Presbyterian congregations in Plainfield, New Jersey.